muntasimulhaque/muntasimulhaque.github.io/_posts/2024-12-24-ielts-tips.md

 **Speaking** Don't use memorized responses.
 Answer in your own way, in a natural way.

-Following these tips religiously and practicing in the test environment should help you scrore good result in the final test.
+Following these tips religiously and taking lots of mock tests in test environment would help you to scrore a good result in the final test.
 Best wishes!